OogieOrange/review-page/README.md

 + Python files passed through [PEP8](https://pep8ci.herokuapp.com/) with no issues found.

-+ Tested the site opens in Chrome & Safari without issues.
++ The site is tested and opens in Chrome & Safari without issues.

 ### Unfixed Bugs